 Packing, Clothing & Laundry

 Soft sided luggage/duffel bags are easiest for packing the vans.
 Please pack essential medications in your carry-on luggage, as well as one day of clothing and optics in case of luggage delay.

 Dress is informal and is casual even at restaurants.
 Layering is a great way to stay comfortable.
-We suggest packing a medium/heavy jacket along with lighter layers.
-Lightweight long-sleeved shirts and long pants make ideal field clothing, as they are more protective from sun, insects, and vegetation.
-You do need closed toe shoes, and we highly recommend walking boots with good tread.
-Light hiking boots with good support for hiking and on rocky terrain can work well.
-A list of suggested items to pack was emailed earlier – if you need an additional copy, please let us know.
+Protective clothing is essential, whether it be from from sun, rain, cold, insects, or vegetation.
+You need closed toe shoes, and we comfortable walking shoes with good tread.
+Hiking boots with good support for hiking and on rocky terrain can work well.

 Expect the normal tipping protocol to apply for hotel maids and bar service.
 If at the end of the tour, you would like to show your appreciation to your guides, tipping is entirely appropriate but at your discretion.
 We hope that you will be pleased with all professional services.
 Gratuities for group meals are included.
 For your birding tour guide, we suggest $10-$15 per day per guest.
 Note that if there is more than one guide, this amount can be split among them.